Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions.md

 ### So, What's a Slingshot Discussion?

-It's a way of communication used by members of an Organization, Team, or Project.
+It's a way of communication used by members of an organization, team, or project.
 Being organized in different threads, discussions ensure all your communication, and collaboration tools are in one place, making remote teams stay productive no matter where they are.

 <img src="../images/discussions-thread.png" alt="A Slingshot discussion thread displayed" width="800"/>